kieranmcgregor/COMP3005Project/README.md

 -PostgreSQL 4.3.1 JDBC driver (must be in JRE to work)

 PROVIDED
--The provided DLL will create the LookInnaBook database, all tables, add the warehous and shipping service and establish the threshold trigger
+-The provided DDL.sql file will create the LookInnaBook database, all tables, add the warehous and shipping service and establish the threshold trigger
 -All .java files required to run the program

 INSTRUCTIONS